-He soon became to regret his involvement in the Slave Trading industry.
+John Newton soon became to regret his involvement in the slave trading industry.
 In 1787 Newton wrote a tract supporting the abolition of slavery that went on to become very powerful.
-It highlighted the awful horror of slavery and his involvement within it.
+It highlighted the awful horrors of slavery and his involvement within it, which is sincerely regretted.

-The Worlds Most Famous Hymn – Amazing Grace Chords
+The Worlds Most Famous Hymn – Amazing Grace Song Chords

 Amazing Grace Song Lyrics